temporalio/documentation/kb/migrating-visibility-data-from-es6.md

 date: 2022-29-08T00:00:00Z
 ---

-Support for Elasticsearch v7 (ES7) was added to the 1.7.0.
-Temporal Server update.
+We added support for Elasticsearch v7 (ES7) in the v1.7.0 update to Temporal Server.
-This introduces several breaking changes, including the removal of mapping types.
+ES7 introduces several breaking changes, including the removal of mapping types.
 These changes make ES6 incompatible with ES7.

 There are several ways to update your Temporal Server to support ES7.